jordanwalster/synergy3-beta-steamdeck/README.md

 9. Set steamos readonly filesystem to enabled
    - `sudo steamos-readonly enable`

+## Removing Synergy
+You can uninstall Synergy by running: `sudo pacman -R synergy`

 ## Troubleshooting
 You may find that when you initially boot up Synergy, that it fails to load the backend service.
 Give it a moment and it should eventually pass.